World Connect International, UK

 • Access requires connection to specific networks - You cannot apply independently; must be affiliated with Peace Corps, CorpsAfrica, YALI, Global Health Corps, or other approved Field Partner networks.

-• Women's leadership is prioritized - Over half of funded projects are women-led; centering women's voices strengthens applications.
+• Women's leadership is prioritised - The majority of funded projects are women-led; centring women's voices strengthens applications.

-• Think long-term sustainability - With 82% of projects continuing beyond the grant period, demonstrate how impact will endure.
+• Think long-term sustainability - With strong sustainability rates, demonstrate how impact will endure.

 • Budget scrutiny is thorough - World Connect reviews budgets closely to ensure line items match proposed activities and that 95% will be spent locally.